ISISComputingGroup/ibex_developers_manual/coding_conventions.rst

 Code Formatting
 ---------------

-For Java use the standard Java conventions built in to Eclipse.
-This can be set via Window->Preferences->Java->Code Style->Formatter.
+For Java use the standard conventions built in to Eclipse.
+This can be set via Window->Preferences->Java->Code Style->Formatter; the one required is called "Eclipse [built-in]".

 An example of what it looks like: